bips-hb/wflsa/README.md

-# wflsa: Weighted Fused LASSO Signal Approximator
+# `wflsa`: Weighted Fused LASSO Signal Approximator

 The **wflsa** R package provides an efficient implementation of an algorithm for solving the Weighted Fused LASSO Signal Approximator problem.
 This algorithm is based on an ADMM (Alternating Direction Method of Multipliers) approach and is designed to estimate a vector of coefficients with sparsity and smoothness constraints.